diskoverdata/diskover-docs/source_files/config_initial.md

 #### Elasticsearch Connection Configuration for Diskover-Web

-🟨 &nbsp;Note that Diskover-Web and the indexer(s) can point to two different Elasticsearch hosts, hence the next steps.
+⚠️ &nbsp;Note that Diskover-Web and the scanners can point to two different Elasticsearch hosts, hence the next steps.

 🔴 &nbsp;Input the **IP/AWS endpoint** where your Elasticsearch is running in the **host** field.
 If you have a clustered ES setup, click **+ Add Item** to list your other IPs.